Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL: Additional Experiments

 \section{Additional Experiments}

-In the Stag Hunt game, we observe a similar pattern as in the other studied games, outperforming separate training and gifting in the 2, 4, 8 agent cases.
+In the Stag Hunt game (see \Cref{fig:staghuntgame} for a game table for two players), we observe a similar pattern as in the other studied games, outperforming separate training and gifting in the 2, 4, 8 agent cases.
 Additionally, in particular for larger domains, contracting outperforms joint training, due to hardness of exploration of the joint action space.
-Gifting does not even outperform separate training in this domain.
-See \autoref{fig:staghunt} for details.
+Gifting does not even outperform separate training in this domain. \\